CarlM-69/QRAttendify/README.md

 `pyrcc5 -o ./Resources/resources.py ./Resources/resources.qrc`<br>

-And then, edit the file and edit the line 9<br>
+And then, edit the file in line 9<br>

 `from PyQt5 import QtCore` to `from PyQt6 import QtCore`
 ## Authors